 Switzerland’s pristine beauty and clean water mean that it’s the ideal country for a spa day.
 Here’s a guide to some of the best spa experiences in Switzerland for a relaxing and revitalizing escape.

-It is damp and cold outside, and the sun does not manage to break through the thick layer of fog hanging over the city.
-My knotted shoulders ache and I feel drained of energy and ready for a revitalising break in Zurich’s new thermal baths and spa.
+It is damp and cold outside.
+The sun doesn’t manage to break through the thick layer of fog hanging over the city.
+My shoulders ache and I lack energy and am ready for a revitalizing break in Zurich’s new thermal baths and spa.
 The wellness oasis, built in a former brewery and fed by one of city’s two hot mineral springs, seems the right place to recharge my batteries.

 An oasis of tranquillity in Zurich

-As I enter the brick building, I receive a large beige bathrobe and a small towel of the same colour before walking through a sparsely lit passage that takes me from the hectic bustle outside to an oasis of peace, relaxation and tranquillity.
+As I enter the brick building, I receive a large beige bathrobe and a small towel of the same color before walking through a sparsely lit passage that takes me from the hectic bustle outside to an oasis of peace, relaxation, and tranquillity.

-I go straight to the Irish-Roman bath in the spa area that combines hot, dry Irish with Roman hot water baths to cleanse body, mind and soul.
+I go straight to the Irish-Roman bath in the spa area.
+It combines hot, dry Irish with Roman hot water baths to cleanse body, mind, and soul.

-Ten stations, each with a plaque giving some information about that particular step, take me from a warm blossom to a hot herbal steam room, and then to a number of warm and cold pools with Jacuzzi and underwater jets massaging my body.
+Ten stations, each with information about that particular step, take me from a warm blossom to a hot herbal steam room, and then to a number of warm and cold pools with Jacuzzi and underwater jets massaging my body.

 Refreshed yet exhausted after the spa ritual, I am happy to lie down in the heated, candle-lit area next to the pool and listen to the murmur of the water with its calming and relaxing effect.

-To round off the spa experience, I indulge in a revitalising 25-minute massage with steam-heated herb pouches (‘Milch-Kräuterstempel-Massage’).
+To round off the spa experience, I indulge in a revitalizing 25-minute massage with steam-heated herb pouches (Milch-Kräuterstempel-Massage).
 Lying on the heated bed in the treatment room and listening to soothing music while being massaged from head to toe, is sheer bliss.
 I close my eyes and let my thoughts drift.

-The thermal baths also offer three large wood-panelled pools, a reminder of the fermenting vats once kept here, where you can enjoy hydrojet tubs and bubble beds.
-A dark emerald green room with a shallow pool (‘Smaragd-Bad’), in the next room lets you meditate while floating on your back and listening to gentle underwater music.
+The thermal baths also offer three large wood-paneled pools, a reminder of the fermenting vats once kept here, where you can enjoy hydrojet tubs and bubble beds.
+A dark emerald green room with a shallow pool (Smaragd-Bad), in the next room lets you meditate while floating on your back and listening to gentle underwater music.

-The highlight of the thermal baths is the open-air rooftop pool that offers a magnificent panoramic view of Zurich and, if weather permits, the snow-capped Alps.
+The highlight of the thermal baths is the open-air rooftop pool with a panoramic view of Zurich and the Alps.
 Staying in the pool heated to 35˚C and feeling the crisp air on my face while watching the fog slowly disappear is invigorating.

 Spa Zurich fact file